tc39/notes/es7/2015-11/nov-19.md

 DD: one thing that catches me, where is the second thisArg to forEach.

-YK: its bad in async siutations, thisArg entangles the lifetime
+YK: its bad in async situations, thisArg entangles the lifetime

 DD: other constructs do already